 Mathilda, a 12-year-old girl, is reluctantly taken in by Léon, a professional assassin, after her family is murdered.
 Léon and Mathilda form an unusual relationship, as she becomes his protégée and learns the assassin's trade.

 Phoenix office worker Marion Crane is fed up with the way life has treated her.
-She has to meet her lover Sam in lunch breaks and they cannot get married because Sam has to give most of his money away in alimony.
-One Friday Marion is trusted to bank $40,000 by her employer.
+She has to meet her lover Sam in lunch breaks, and they cannot get married because Sam has to give most of his money away in alimony.
+One Friday, Marion is trusted to bank forty thousand dollars by her employer.
 Seeing the opportunity to take the money and start a new life, Marion leaves town and heads towards Sam's California store.
-Tired after the long drive and caught in a storm, she gets off the main highway and pulls into The Bates Motel.
+Tired after the long drive and caught in a storm, she gets off the main highway and pulls into the Bates Motel.
 The motel is managed by a quiet young man called Norman who seems to be dominated by his mother.Written by

 Col Needham <firstname.lastname@example.org>

 382 of 487 people found this review helpful.

 Was this review helpful to you?

 | Report this